HealthIntersections/fhirserver/README.md

 Compiling
 ---------

 This is pascal code that compoiles under Delphi XE+ (any edition, personal will do).

 Support for Free Pascal(/Lazarus) would be good, but requires substantial work to deal with the difference between delphi and FPC unicode implementations.

-Compiling should be simple: open the file FHIRServer.dproj in your version of delphi, and compile.
+Compiling should be simple: open the file Server\FHIRServer.dproj in your version of delphi, and compile.

 The Server uses the pascal reference implementation released with the specification.